 What exactly is records management?

-Records management provides a framework for how your organization creates, safeguards, uses and disposes of business transactions.
+Records management provides a framework for how your organization creates, safeguards, uses and disposes of business information.
 Essentially, it helps you organize and keep what you need for as long as you need it, and safely dispose of what is no longer relevant to your business.